 The first synthetic rubber was invented in Germany in 1909, and later versions were used in both World War I and subsequent years, as rubber prices shot up.
 However, it was not until World War II that the use of synthetic rubber really launched into the mainstream.
 This occurred as a direct result of the high demand for rubber to create war machine tires, which was matched with an expensive and disproportionately low supply of natural rubber.
 Since then, the creation of products using synthetic rubbers like neoprene, EPDM, viton, silicone rubber, nitrile, butyl and polyurethane has not slowed down.
 Today, rubber manufacturers process about twenty-five million tons of rubber per year.

 Another great trait of rubber is its relative gas impermeability, which makes it popular for use in the creation of items like balloons, air hoses, sports balls and cushions.
 Also, since soft rubber products are particularly resistant to electricity, they are often used inside protective shoes and gloves.
-Hard rubber is equally popular in the production of electrical instruments like parts for radio sets, meters and telephone housings. because it is water and fluid resistant, rubber manufacturers often use rubber to produce medical and chemical tubing, rain boots, rain jackets, umbrellas, diving gear and the lining of railroad tank cars, storage tanks and processing equipment.
+Hard rubber is equally popular in the production of electrical instruments like parts for radio sets, meters and telephone housings.
+Because it is water and fluid resistant, rubber manufacturers often use rubber to produce medical and chemical tubing, rain boots, rain jackets, umbrellas, diving gear and the lining of railroad tank cars, storage tanks and processing equipment.
 Other rubber products include large and small gaskets, latex gloves, shock absorbers and specialized machinery mounts.
 Rubber can even be used during the extrusion, rubber bonding and rubber molding processes.

 For the best results, an interested party will turn to a rubber manufacturer that is experienced and ready to listen to customer requests.
 When discussing their application, customers should convey to rubber manufacturers the levels of stress and strain they plan to put on their product and the temperature environment in which the product will work.
-It is important to know the anticipated levels of stress and strain, because this will determine the required strength and, in part, elasticity of the rubber product to produced.
-In addition, it important to communicate anticipated temperature averages because elasticity changes with temperature, and a manufacturer must create a product that compensates for that.
+It is important to know the anticipated levels of stress and strain, because this will determine the required strength and, in part, elasticity of the rubber product to be produced.
+In addition, it is important to communicate anticipated temperature averages because elasticity changes with temperature, and a manufacturer must create a product that compensates for that.
 Note that, in environments of extreme heat, rubber elasticity is very high, while in areas of extreme cold, rubber elasticity is much lower.
 The right partner can make all the difference, so don’t hesitate to reach out to multiple rubber manufacturers with questions before beginning work.